 Conditioner is generally the second element after hair washing.
 While the shampoo is explicitly used to wipe off sweat, dead skin cells, and hair products, conditioner makes hair gentler and easy to manage.
 It additionally shields hair shafts from harm.

 Most shampoos use chemicals that are harmful to hair follicles.
-Furthermore, simply washed your hair without using conditioner can be dry, dull, and difficult to style.
+Furthermore, simply washing your hair without using a conditioner can be dry, dull, and difficult to style.